 From here, we must find the rise and set times of the benefics, malefics, and/or Mercury, when any such planets have an aspect that intervenes from the Sun’s journey to the Descendant.
 Then find the time it takes to go from rising to setting (setting to rising for planets below the horizon).
 Divide that time by 12 to convert it into an “hourly” time for the planet.
 Next, divide the hourly time of the planet by 4 to convert it into an hourly time in RA (degrees of right ascension; 1 degree equals 4 minutes of clock time).
 This is the “hourly time” of the planet in RA.
 The amount added or subtracted then depends on the proportion of arc that the planet has traveled for its journey from rising to setting or vice-versa, multiplied by its hourly time.

-We would judge Mercury to malefic in the chart because it is most closely conjunct Mars (Ptolemy says to judge it by its closest aspect).
+We may judge Mercury to be malefic in the chart because it is most closely conjunct Mars (Ptolemy says to judge it by its closest aspect).
 In this case, the Sun will meet the aspects of Jupiter, Venus, Mars, and Mercury twice, and the aspect of Saturn three times before it sets.
 It is unclear whether each aspect from the planet adds or subtracts, of if we are just to add each relevant planet once.
 Given the time left until they set, each of these planets individually adds and subtracts the following on their own in this chart:

 Jupiter +5.3 years